Skip to content

 Bell Hardware Listed by thegentlemen Ransomware Group

 On June 24, 2026, commercial door and hardware supplier Bell Hardware appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which operates seven locations across Oregon and Northern California, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone who has done business with the firm — contractors, customers, suppliers, or employees — may now be at risk.
+The company, which operates seven locations across Oregon and Northern California, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone who has done business with the firm — contractors, customers, suppliers, or employees — may now be at risk.

 Public reporting indicates that Bell Hardware was listed on thegentlemen’s leak site on June 24, 2026.
 The data consists of internal files exfiltrated after a ransomware deployment.
 No confirmed tally of affected records has been released, and the precise contents of the stolen files have not been independently verified by third parties.
 The company’s profile on business-data platforms such as ZoomInfo was referenced in connection with the listing.